Tachytaenius/tachy-guns/content-packs/1950/readme.md

 They use the alchemist labour.
 Sometimes reagents will be frozen at normal operating temperatures and the reaction won't be able to proceed, so consder doing work above magma.

-Cordite bars are the propellant for modern guns.
+Cordite bars are the propellant.
 It is produced with a dimension of 100 and is used up by ammo manufacturing reactions.
 It is made from a vial of nitroglycerin and a glob of guncotton.